richardhenyash/artofnht/TESTING.md

 ## Manual Testing ##
 ### Navigation Links
-Navigation Links and Navigation Links hover styling have been tested on all pages and works correctly.
+Navigation Links and Navigation Links hover styling have been tested on all pages and work correctly.

 ### Logo Link
-Logo link and Logo Link hover styling has been tested on all pages and works correctly (links to [Home](./index.html) page).
+Logo link and Logo Link hover styling have been tested on all pages and work correctly (links to [Home](./index.html) page).

 ### Footer Link
 Footer link and Footer Link hover styling have been tested on all pages and work correctly (links to artist's page on [Comic Art Fans](https://www.comicartfans.com/gallerydetail.asp?gcat=682) website).